Sockses/wikipedia-viewer/README.md

 This is a FreeCodeCamp project.
 This small app uses the WikiPedia API to do simple searches and return a list of results.

-You can find a live version of the app here: http://sockses.github.io/wikipedia-viewer/

 ## Setup/Installation Requirements

 * Clone this repo